HumanityReport.com

 The Akiya Warning[88][116]

-Japan (29% over 65) now has 9 million abandoned homes — 14% of all housing stock.
+Japan (29% over 65) now has ~9 million abandoned homes — 13.8% of all housing stock (2023 Housing & Land Survey).
+Nomura projects vacancy rates above 30% by 2033.
 Local tax bases collapsing.
 Property values in regional cities approaching zero.
 This is where every aging nation is headed

 The Psychological Collapse